George Mason University

 I am a condensed matter theorist interested in the physics of strongly correlated electrons and ultra-cold atoms.
 His work is focused on trying to understand the unconventional phases and phase transitions of many-body quantum systems, especially the universal phenomena which do not depend on microscopic details and hence occur in a variety of different physical environments.
-The subjects of his research are high-temperature superconductors (cuprates and iron-based), topological insulators, quantum Hall effect, ultra-cold atoms in the unitarity regime, and frustrated quantum magnets.
+The subjects of his research are strongly correlated topological insulators, high-temperature superconductors (cuprates and iron-based), ultra-cold atoms in the unitarity regime, and frustrated quantum magnets.

 - Interaction Driven Subgap Spin Exciton in the Kondo Insulator SmB6, W. T. Fuhrman, J. Leiner, P.N, et.al., PRL 114, 036401 (2015).

 - Effective theory of fractional topological insulators in two spatial dimensions, P.N., PRB 87, 245120 (2013).

 - Fractional topological insulators of Cooper pairs induced by proximity effect, P.N., T.Đurić, Z.Tešanović, PRL 110, 176804 (2013).

 - Renormalization group fixed points, universal phase diagram, and 1/N expansion for quantum liquids with interactions near the unitarity limit, P.N., Subir Sachdev, PRA 75, 033608 (2007).

 - Physics of low energy singlet states of the Kagome lattice quantum Heisenberg antiferromagnet, P.N., T. Senthil, PRB 68, 214415 (2003).